 Kelly sat at a table near the center of the room.
 Her face lit up and she waved to him when their eyes met.

-He approached the female maître d’ standing at a lectern just inside the restaurant and pointed out his date to the woman.
+He approached the female maître d’ standing at a lectern just inside the restaurant and gestured to his date.
 She returned a welcoming smile and a nod of approval for him to enter.

 Luke approached Kelly and greeted her with a kiss on her cheek.
 He then removed a deep red colored, single long stemmed rose from behind his back.
 Kelly accepted the romantic gift and savored the sweet-scented fragrance while Luke slid into his seat opposite.

-Luke dabbed his mouth with his serviette then lifted his glass of red and took a sip.
-Kelly leaned on her elbows while holding her glass of wine in front of her with both hands.
+He dabbed his mouth with his serviette then lifted his glass of red and took a sip.
+Kelly leaned on her elbows while holding her glass of wine in with both hands.
 She stared across the table at him.

 Luke smiled.
 ‘What…?’ he asked smiling back at her.

 ‘Nothing…’ she said.
 She replaced her glass of wine on the table.
 ‘It’s just that…I was noticing, admiring really…how relaxed you seem tonight…It’s really great to see.’

 ‘Well there are two reasons for that…’ Luke replied.
 Kelly’s curious eyebrows lifted in anticipation.
 ‘One…’ Luke began, ‘is that I am sitting here having a magnificent dinner with the most beautiful woman I have ever met…’ he said with a proud convincing smile.
 Kelly was obviously flattered by his compliment.
 ‘And the other…well it’s not that important it’s–’